 Beyond these novel aspects of this work, we also investigate several noise resilient bit-flip avoidance schemes, that are designed to increase the probability that the bitstring can be reproduced under varying environmental conditions.
-The first technique derives a voltage threshold from a chip's voltage drop distribution profile that is used to decide whether a given voltage comparison generates a strong bit or a weak bit.
+The first technique derives a threshold from a chip's digitized voltage drop distribution profile that is used to decide whether a given comparison generates a strong bit or a weak bit.
 A second triple-moduleredundancy (TMR-based) scheme is proposed for fixed length bitstrings that further improves bit-flip resilience.
 Although these techniques discard a significant fraction of bits, they provide several significant advantages.
 The public (helper) data associated with these methods reveals nothing about the secret bitstrings that they encode.
-Second, for applications where the PUF responses are made public, the difficulty of model building is significantly increased (assuming the public data is obfuscated) because bitstrings are constructed using only a subset of the possible voltage pairings.
-These techniques are investigated on data obtained from 40 copies of a test chip fabricated in a 90 nm technology (NOTE: results from 60 chips will be presented in final paper if accepted).
+Second, for applications where the PUF responses are made public, the difficulty of model building is significantly increased (assuming the public data is obfuscated) because bitstrings are constructed using only a subset of all possible voltage pairings.
+These techniques are investigated on data obtained from 63 copies of a test chip fabricated in a 90 nm technology.

-2.BACKGROUND
+2. BACKGROUND

-Random bit strings form the basis for encryption, identification, authentication and feature activation in hardware security.
-The introduction of the PUF as a mechanism to generate random bit strings began in [3], although their use for chip identifiers began a couple years earlier [2].
+Random bitstrings form the basis for encryption, identification, authentication and feature activation in hardware security.
+The introduction of the PUF as a mechanism to generate random bitstrings began in [3], although their use for chip identifiers began a couple years earlier [2].
 Since their introduction, there have been many proposed architectures that are promising for PUF implementations, including those that leverage variations in transistor threshold voltages [2], in speckle patterns [3], in delay chains and ROs [4-7], in SRAMs [8], in metal resistance [9][10], in sensors [11], and many others.
 The TG PUF proposed in this research is also based on resistance variations as in [10].
-However, this paper for the first time investigates the reproducibility of the bitstrings across 9 industrial range TV corners after digitization using an on-chip VDC.
+However, this paper for the first time investigates the reproducibility of the bitstrings across 9 industrial range TV corners after digitization using an onchip VDC.